The directed landscape is a black noise: Introduction

 \begin{conj} The directed landscape is a two-dimensional black noise. \end{conj}

 The difficulty of the two-dimensional problem is showing that the noise property holds in the first place, in particular Item (2) in \cref{d:2dbl}.
+Once Item (2) is proved, it is automatically a two-dimensional black noise by our one-dimensional result.
 If true, this would address a problem posed by Ellis and Feldheim \cite{EF16}.
 Their work demonstrates that the Brownian web is an example of a two-dimensional black noise, and they ask for further relevant examples of two-dimensional black noise arising from simple probabilistic systems.

+Finally, let us briefly discuss the proof of Theorem \ref{t:1}.
 There are several key properties of the directed landscape that are crucial to the proof that it is a black noise, and which distinguish it from many prelimiting models in the KPZ universality class that are inherently white noise.

-\begin{enumerate} \item Scale invariance: Obtaining a rescaled version of the same space-time process at every temporal scale is a crucial ingredient to many parts of the proof.
+\begin{enumerate} \item Scale invariance: Obtaining a rescaled version of the same space-time process at every temporal scale is a crucial ingredient in many parts of the proof.
 For example, in \cref{p:alphamixingestimate} we get a spatial mixing rate for the directed landscape of order $e^{-d k^3}$ on a time interval $[0,1]$.
-This mixing rate immediately translates to a mixing rate of $e^{-d \epsilon^{-2} k^3}$ for on a smaller time interval $[0,\epsilon]$.
+This mixing rate immediately implies a mixing rate of $e^{-d \epsilon^{-2} k^3}$ for the landscape on a shorter time interval $[0,\epsilon]$ by using the 1:2:3 scale invariance of the landscape.

-\item Zero Temperature: Many of our estimates would be weakened or fail for positive temperature analogues like the KPZ equation, as the maximum would get replaced by some convolution operation which is not as local in some sense.
+\item Zero Temperature: Many of our estimates would be weakened or fail for positive-temperature analogues like the KPZ equation, as the maximum in the definition of the directed landscape would get replaced by a convolution operation which is not as local.
+And indeed, the KPZ equation is not a black noise since it is measurable with respect to the driving noise.

-\item Local Brownianity: Even for many zero-temperature conjectural prelimits (such as inviscid stochastic Burgers equations driven by white noise) the local Brownianity of the spatial process fails.
+\item Local Brownianity: Even for many zero-temperature conjectural prelimits (such as inviscid stochastic Burgers equations driven by spatially smoothed white noise) the local Brownianity of the spatial process fails.
 Improved spatial regularity of the solution actually hurts many of the estimates one needs to prove the black noise property, as the better regularity “widens” the set of $x$-values where the spatial height process is close to the argmax.
-Controlling the size of the latter set of $x$-values is really the heart of the proof, as quantified in \cref{crucial}. \end{enumerate}
+Controlling the size of the latter set of $x$-values is really the heart of the proof, see \cref{crucial}. \end{enumerate}